-Meat markets, upscale supermarkets, gourmet stores, and some online retailers carry great quality country-cured ham.
-Check the label because not all hams that are sold in nets, or vacuumed sealed and ready-to-cook, are country-cured hams.
+Meat markets, upscale supermarkets, gourmet stores, and some online retailers carry great-quality country-cured ham.
+Check the label because not all ham that is sold in nets, or vacuum sealed and ready to cook, is country-cured ham.

 Storing Country-Cured Ham

-Cured ham is technically one which has not been cooked yet.
+Cured ham is technically one that has not been cooked yet.
 It will keep in the fridge for five to seven days or until the “use-by” date listed.
-If not cooked by that time, you can freeze it for about 3 to 4 months.
+If not cooked by that time, you can freeze it for about three to four months.

-After it's cooked, cured ham will keep in the refrigerator for roughly 3 to 5 days or frozen for up to 2 months.
-Country ham that has already been cooked, cut, and sliced thin will keep for around a month in the refrigerator; following this time, it can be frozen up to another month.
+After it's cooked, cured ham will keep in the refrigerator for roughly three to five days or frozen for up to two months.
+Country-cured ham that has already been cooked, cut, and sliced thin will keep for around a month in the refrigerator; after that, it can be frozen for up to another month.

 Nutrition and Benefits of Country-Cured Ham

-There's a lot of everything in a 2-ounce serving of country-cured ham: protein, fat, cholesterol, and sodium, and not a significant amount of vitamins or essential minerals.
+There's a lot in a 2-ounce serving of country-cured ham: protein, fat, cholesterol, and sodium, but not a significant amount of vitamins or essential minerals.
 Consume in moderation if you have cholesterol or high blood pressure issues.

 Lee S, Lee H, Kim S, et al. Microbiological safety of processed meat products formulated with low nitrite concentration - A review.
 Asian-australas J Anim Sci.
 2018;31(8): 1073-1077. doi:10.5713/ajas.17.0675